Guyana: Natural and Geographic Landscape

 Inland from the coastal plain is an area of low sandy hills interspersed with rocky outcroppings.
 A line of swamps forms a barrier between these interior hills and the coastal plain.
 This region features undulating land that gradually rises from hills that average heights of 15 m (50 ft) in the east, nearest the coast, to 120 m (400 ft) in the west.

 This white sand belt supports a dense hardwood forest.
 However, this sandy area cannot support crops.
 Without the forest, erosion would be rapid and severe.
-Most of Guyana's reserves of bauxite, gold, and diamonds are found in this region.
+Most of Guyana's bauxite, gold, and diamond reserves are found in this region.

-A small savanna region in the east lies about 100 km (60 mi) from the coast and is surrounded by a low plateau which is partly overlaid by the white sands belt.
-The plateau forms most of the country’s center and is penetrated by igneous rock intrusions that cause the numerous rapids of Guyana’s rivers.
+A small savanna region in the east lies about 100 km (60 mi) from the coast and is surrounded by a low plateau partly overlaid by the white sands belt.
+The table forms most of the country's center and is penetrated by igneous rock intrusions that cause the numerous rapids of Guyana's rivers.

 The interior highlands are the largest of Guyana's geographical regions.
-The region consists of a series of plateaus, flat-topped mountains, and savannahs that extend from the white sand belt to the country's southern borders.
+The region consists of plateaus, flat-topped mountains, and savannahs extending from the white sand belt to the country's southern borders.

 Much of this region consists of grassland.
-The largest expanse of grassland is the Rupununi Savannah in southern Guyana which extends into Venezuela and Brazil.
+The largest expanse of grassland is the Rupununi Savannah in southern Guyana, extending into Venezuela and Brazil.

-The Pacaraima Mountains, along with Mount Roraima on the Brazil-Guyana-Venezuela tripoint border, dominate the western part of the interior highlands.
+The Pacaraima Mountains (or Pakaraima Mountains), along with Mount Roraima on the Brazil-Guyana-Venezuela tripoint border, dominate the western part of the interior highlands.